KPN confirms it in talks to sell German unit

-BRUSSELS (Reuters) - Dutch telecoms group KPN (KPN.AS) on Monday confirmed reports that it was in talks to sell its German mobile phone unit E-Plus.
+BRUSSELS, July 22 (Reuters) - Dutch telecoms group KPN on Monday confirmed reports that it was in talks to sell its German mobile phone unit E-Plus.

 “At this stage the outcome is not yet clear.
 Further announcements will be made, if and when appropriate,” KPN said in a brief statement.

-A source with knowledge of the matter told Reuters earlier on Monday that Spain’s Telefonica (TEF.MC) was in advanced talks to buy E-Plus in a 5-billion-euro ($6.6 billion) deal.
+A source with knowledge of the matter told Reuters earlier on Monday that Spain’s Telefonica was in advanced talks to buy E-Plus in a 5-billion-euro ($6.6 billion) deal.
+(Reporting by Robert-Jan Bartunek, editing by Philip Blenkinsop)